fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 when required.
 We typically reach a precision of 0.0001 or better with the code presented here.

-The idea here is to first present the basic mathematical optimization.
-A fixed point implementation is described next with accompanying verilog.
+The idea here is to first describe the basic mathematical optimization.
+A fixed point implementation is shown next with accompanying verilog.

 ## Inspiration